nicktohzyu/CVWO2020_assignment/README.md

 <img src="https://i.imgur.com/BlbbRMi.png" width="500"  />
 Users can add multiple tags
 <img src="https://i.imgur.com/4OibfSZ.png" width="500"  />
-Users have the option to delete an entry permanently, but they should instead mark it as completed without deleting
+Users have the option to delete an entry permanently, but they should instead mark it as done
 <img src="https://i.imgur.com/Z0ZdUvw.png" width="500"  />

-### The Dashboard
+## The Dashboard
 Instead of deleting, users can mark an entry as done
 <img src="https://i.imgur.com/mSRBWnA.png" width="500"  />
 <br/>